 The Faculty of Electrical Engineering and the Faculty of Information Technology of the Czech Technical University in Prague have joined forces to create a Research Center for Informatics.
 The five-year project was supported by the European Union with a financial contribution of around 500 million CZK.
-From these funds, CTU in Prague has built the most powerful compute cluster for AI applications in the Czech Republic, which is worth CZK 51 million.
+From these funds, CTU in Prague has built the most powerful compute cluster for AI applications in the Czech Republic for 2M EUR.
 The supercomputer is designed for research in the field of artificial intelligence and is located in the underground floor of the historic CTU FEE building on Charles Square, which brings some challenges for the implementation.

 The Research Center for Informatics is the cutting edge of scientific excellence in computer science and artificial intelligence.
 It was set up in March 2018 and is planned to run until 2022.
 The aim of the project is to strengthen collaboration between basic and applied research, invite qualified foreign scientists to school and connect experienced scientists with young students.

 The Center is managed by the Head of the Department of Computer Science, Faculty of Electrical Engineering, CTU in Prague prof. Michal Pěchouček, who says about the project: “Today we have an amazing opportunity to work on a common research goal across the university.
 We all want to push the development of computer science to the international level, and that connects us.
 Everyone is an expert in their field and will bring value in research into machine learning, artificial intelligence, theoretical computer science, bioinformatics, cyber security or computer graphics.
 In addition, with the newly built computer cluster, we open up opportunities that we never dreamed of before.”